Compute and AI

 Enable AI assistants to interact with your Sanity workspace through the Model Context Protocol (MCP).

-The Sanity Model Context Protocol (MCP) server provides AI assistants like Claude Code and Cursor with direct, authenticated access to your Sanity projects.
-Instead of manually writing API calls or copying documentation, AI assistants can discover and use Sanity tools automatically through a standardized protocol.
+The Sanity Model Context Protocol (MCP) server enables AI assistants like Claude Code and Cursor to interact directly with your Sanity projects.

 Prerequisites: